project-error/projecterror.dev/docs/npwd/start/Intro.md

 ## Standalone Information & Installation

-We have designed *NPWD* to be generally framework agnostic, meaning that it can easily be integrated with both popular open source frameworks like ESX & QBCore or any arborators custom framework.
+We have designed *NPWD* to be generally framework agnostic, meaning that it can easily be integrated with both popular open source frameworks like ESX & QBCore or any arbitrary custom framework.

 For further details on this system, please refer to our installation [documentation](https://projecterror.dev/docs/npwd/start/installation).